-Running Buddy registration is now open for the spring season.
+Running Buddy registration is now open!
+Click here.

 What is a Running Buddy?

 Running Buddies are an important and exciting part of the Girls on the Run program.
 Each girl in the program is paired up with a Running Buddy who runs, walks, or skips alongside her at the end-of-season Community 5K.
 Running Buddies encourage and keep pace with their girl, ensuring her safety and sharing in her exhilaration as she crosses the finish line.
 Running Buddies are usually members of a girl’s immediate community such as family members, teachers, or family friends with additional inspiring and qualified women Running Buddies filling in to ensure every GOTR girl has a Running Buddy.